jave-d-itechx/jave-d-itechx/README.md

-- 👋 Hi, I’m @jave-d-itechx
+👋 Hi, I’m @jave-d-itechx
-- 👀 I’m interested in playing sports
+👀 I’m interested in playing sports
-- 🌱 I’m currently learning Web Development
+🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on creating web pages
+💞️ I’m looking to collaborate on creating web pages
-- 📫 How to reach me javeaaron123@gmail.com
+📫 You can reach me at javeaaron123@gmail.com
-- 😄 Pronouns: Male
+😄 Pronouns: He/Him
-- ⚡ Fun fact: I love to study and play online games on my free time
+⚡ Fun fact: I love to study and play online games in my free time

 <!---
 jave-d-itechx/jave-d-itechx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.